-In this sewing tutorial, I’ll show you how to make a quick and easy quilted pencil case with a zippered top and an open pocket in the front.
+In this sewing tutorial, I’ll show you how to make a quick and easy quilted zipper pouch or pencil case with a zippered top and an open pocket in the front.
 It’s just the right size to carry your art supplies!

 Disclosure: This post contains affiliate links, which means I may receive a percentage if you make a purchase using these links.
 This won’t cost anything extra to you.
 I only link to things I like and use, and the proceeds help me to run this blog.
 Thank you for supporting me!

 - 1/4 yard main fabric (you can use a fat quarter for this)

 - 1/4 yard lining fabric (you can use a fat quarter for this)

 - Small coordinating scraps for the pocket and pocket lining

 - 9″ zipper ( I used this selection of zippers–there are lots of different colors included: 54pcmix Nylon Coil Zippers 9 Inch )